-The Arizona Residential Landlord and Tenant Act allows a landlord to charge tenants for various utilities and covers the following topics with regard to submetering and ratio utility billing:
+The Arizona Residential Landlord and Tenant Act allows a landlord to charge tenants for various utilities using the following submetering and ratio utility billing methods:

 Submetering or Ratio Utility Billing

 A landlord may charge separately for gas, water, wastewater, solid waste removal or electricity by installing a submetering system or by allocating the charges separately through a ratio utility billing system.

 If a landlord charges separately for a utility, the landlord may recover the charges imposed on the landlord by the utility provider plus an administrative fee for the landlord for actual administrative costs only.
 The landlord shall not impose any additional charges.
 The rental agreement shall contain a disclosure that lists the utility services that are charged separately and shall specify the amount of any administrative fee that is associated with submetering or the use of a ratio utility billing system.